ChiSym/GenSQL.structure-learning/README.md

 #### Key points
 * Loom used to learn structure
-* CGPM used to learn hyperparameters
+* CGPM used to learn hyper-parameters
 * Loom is written in C with Python bindings
 * Robust
 * DVC yaml filename: `dvc-loom.yaml`